gravyboat/salt-book/en/chapter02-masterlessminion/chapter02.rst

 ------------

 Unless you're using Fedora we'll need to install the EPEL repository.
-You'll either do this via running:
+You'll do this via running:

 .. code-block:: bash

     yum --enablerepo=epel-testing install salt-minion

-If for some reason that doesn't work, you'll have to set up the repo:
+If for some reason that doesn't work, you'll have to set up the repo manually:

 .. code-block:: bash